-South Africa scores for farm animal welfare, the environment and human health
+SA for farm animal welfare, environment and health

 Cape Town has become the first city in Africa to officially endorse one meat-free day a week.

 The campaign by Compassion in World Farming (South Africa) was unanimously endorsed by the city's Health Portfolio Committee.

 Said Tozie Zokufa, South African representative for Compassion in World Farming: "It is a triumph.
 We started negotiating with the City Health Committee last December.
 Their decision yesterday to work with us on this issue is not only a triumph for human health, but also for the planet and animal welfare too."

 Cape Town's impressive move follows similar action by the Belgian city of Ghent to reduce meat consumption.
 The massive modern scale of factory farming harms animals, people and the planet:

 - In factory farms, animal welfare is not a priority.
 Animals live cramped and miserable lives in cages, crates or sheds.

 - Animal agriculture produces an estimated 18% of the global greenhouse gas emissions caused by human activity